Favourite Sights in the City

 Built at the turn of the 19-20. centuries it was one of the most modern indoor markets not only in Budapest but in the whole world.

 For fish and game take the escalator to the basement level.

 The Great Market hall is an ideal place for buying Hungarian souvenirs (paprika powder, wine, fois gras, salamis and sausages).

-Read a detailed review of the Boscolo Budapest Autograph Collection Hotel.
+Read a detailed review of the New York Palace Boscolo Hotel.

-The ground-floor of the palace housed the famous literary coffee house, the New York Cafe which had been considered to have been one of the most attractive cafes of the world at that time (turn of the 19th-20th centuries).
+The ground-floor of the palace housed the famous literary coffee house, the New York Cafe which is considered to have been one of the most attractive cafes of the world at that time (turn of the 19th-20th centuries).

 The New York Coffee House was also restored to its original glory during the hotel construction.

-The prices are matched to this grandeur too but a cup of tea or coffee is worth the price to see the amazing architecture and decor as well as to experience the grand coffee house atmosphere Budapest was famous for in the first third of the 20th century.
+Prices are matched to this grandeur too, but a cup of tea or coffee is worth the price to see the amazing architecture and decor as well as to experience the grand coffee house atmosphere Budapest was famous for in the first third of the 20th century.